 This special hooding ceremony adds to the graduation experience by making it possible to focus on advanced degree candidates and their accomplishments.
 It allows graduate faculty and staff, family and friends a chance to witness the ceremonial hooding of the graduate student in a more intimate setting.

 NOTE: This special hooding ceremony does not take the place of commencement.
-Graduate students walk and have their degrees conferred at commencement.
+Graduate students are encouraged to celebrate their achievement by walking in commencement.

 History and Significance of the Graduate Hood